 This is a special data type which looks similar to a structure, but is very different.
-The declaration is, wwwheithstrabendensists of a union of type mixed, which consists of a char, float, or int variable.
+The declaration is, wwwheirlystice in the one of a union of type mixed, which consists of a char, float, or int variable.
 NOTE that it can be ONLY ONE of the variable types, they cannot coexist.